Relintai/pandemonium_engine_docs/tutorials/math/matrices_and_transforms.md

 Most of this guide focuses on 2D, using `Transform2D` and `Vector2`, but the way things work in 3D is very similar.

+Note:
-.. note:: As mentioned in the previous tutorial, it is important to
+ As mentioned in the previous tutorial, it is important to
           remember that in Godot, the Y axis points *down* in 2D.
           This is the opposite of how most schools teach linear algebra, with the Y axis pointing up.

+Note:
-.. note:: The convention is that the X axis is red, the Y axis is
+ The convention is that the X axis is red, the Y axis is
           green, and the Z axis is blue.
 This tutorial is color-coded to match these conventions, but we will also represent the origin vector with a blue color.